cocos/cocos-docs/en/advanced-topics/dynamic-atlas.md

 cc.dynamicAtlasManager.enabled = true;
 ```

+**Note**:

-> Note that the code should be placed in the outermost scope, not in any class functions such as `onLoad` / `start`, to ensure that it takes effect immediately during project loading.
+- The code should be placed in the outermost scope, not in any class functions such as `onLoad` / `start`, to ensure that it takes effect immediately during project loading.
 Otherwise, if you enable Dynamic Atlas once any texture cache has been released, an error may result.

+- Enable dynamic atlas takes up additional memory, while different platforms consume different memory sizes.
+Dynamic atlas is currently disabled by default on WeChat Mini Games and Native platforms, but is recommended to open if memory is sufficient

+### Disable Dynamic Atlas

 **If you need to force the Dynamic Atlas to be disabled**, you can either uncheck the “Dynamic Atlas” module to reduce the engine package, or execute the following code: